apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Riley Strain's autopsy results reveal Missouri student drowned after excessive drinking**
+**Russia's Vladimir Putin visits North Korea's Kim Jong Un**

-You can read more about it [here](https://www.cbsnews.com/news/riley-strain-autopsy-results/).
+You can read more about it [here](https://apnews.com/article/putin-kim-jong-un-russia-north-korea-05f0ed66f9978ac1ba34f2d708ad7504).

 ## Requirements
 - Python 3.8